ClimateClara/multimelt/docs/index.rst

 The detailed description of the application of the functions in multimelt is found in `Burgard et al., 2022`_ and should therefore, when used, be cited as follows:

-Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P.: An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-32, in review, 2022.
+Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P. (2022): An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere, https://doi.org/10.5194/tc-16-4931-2022.

+It now also includes DeepMelt, the neural network introduced in the following:

+Burgard, C., Jourdain, N. C., Mathiot, P., Smith, R. S., Schäfer, R., Caillet, J., et al. (2023): Emulating present and future simulations of melt rates at the base of Antarctic ice shelves with neural networks.
+Journal of Advances in Modeling Earth Systems, 15, e2023MS003829. https://doi.org/10.1029/2023MS003829

 .. _`Burgard et al., 2022`: https://doi.org/10.5194/tc-2022-32

 Indices and tables